 Over the past decade Jon has been a community leader who has gotten results for progressive causes in our city.
 His efforts have help expand protections for domestic violence survivors, prevent the displacement of hundreds of low income families, improve health and safety standards in people’s homes, build a powerful community based organization, and raise wages and require paid sick leave for workers.

 At the heart of all this work is Jon’s belief that movement building is the key to any victory.
 While at the Tenants Union he would hear story after story of a tenant’s health and safety being put at risk because of the negligence of a slumlord; loose wires in an open wall, septic systems flooding homes, black mold in a child’s bedroom.
 After years of delay by the city to take action because of pressure from the landlord industry, Jon made holding slumlords accountable the Tenants Union’s highest priority.
 Families living in deplorable conditions throughout the city were organized and made their voices heard

 |Shaking Governor Inslee's hand after passing Senate Bill 5528 in 2013, expanding protections for domestic violence survivors facing discrimination.|

-|Jon speaking at a rally calling on the City to take bold action to tackle Seattle's skyrocketing rents earlier this year.|
+|Jon speaking at a rally calling on the City to take bold action to tackle Seattle's skyrocketing rents.|